 Your doctor may have asked you to measure your blood pressure at home.
-Measuring your blood pressure helps you and your doctor determine if treatments are working.
+Measuring your blood pressure helps you and your doctor determine if treatments or medications are working.
 Frequent testing can also help keep blood pressure under better control.
 Here are some tips to make sure your at-home readings are as accurate as possible.

 Create A Routine

 Try to test your blood pressure at the same time every day.
 For example, 30 minutes after you’ve gotten up, 1 – 2 hours after your morning blood pressure medications, and 2 hours after your cup of coffee.
 Factors like time of day, caffeine level, stress, physical activity, and how long it’s been since you took your medications can all change the number on the cuff.
 Creating a routine reduces the chance of variation from those factors.

 Follow Best Practices